projectsveltos/sveltos/docs/events/addon_event_deployment.md

     - Gianluca Mardente
 ---

+## Introduction to Sveltos Event Framework

 Sveltos supports an event-driven workflow:

-1. define what an event is;
+1. Define what an event is;
-2. select on which clusters watch for such events;
+2. Select the clusters to watch for such events;
-3. define the event trigger: which add-ons/applications to deploy when event happens.
+3. Define the event trigger: which add-ons/applications to deploy when the events occur.

-By default, add-ons/applications are deployed in the same cluster where events are detected.
+By default, add-ons/applications are deployed in the same cluster where the events are detected.
-Sveltos supports though also cross-clusters:
+However, Sveltos is also able to support cross-clusters:

-1. if an event happens in cluster __foo__
+1. If an event happens in the cluster __foo__
-2. deploy add-ons in cluster __bar__
+2. Deploy the add-ons in the cluster __bar__

-See [this](#cross-clusters) for more information.
+For more information, take a peek at [this](#cross-clusters) link.

-## Event definition
+## Sveltos Event Definition

-An _Event_ is a specific operation in the context of k8s objects.
+An _Event_ is a specific operation in the context of Kubernetes objects.
 To define an event, use the [EventSource](https://github.com/projectsveltos/libsveltos/blob/main/api/v1alpha1/eventsource_type.go) CRD.

-Following EventSource instance define an __event__ as a creation/deletion of a Service with label *sveltos: fv*.
+### Example: Create/Delete Service Event

 ```yaml
 apiVersion: lib.projectsveltos.io/v1alpha1